damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  #### Bill of material

- *You can use this template on the App diagram to define bill of material of your project/product.*
+ *You can use this template on the App diagram to define the bill of material of your project/product.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/BOM%20template-2.jpg)